 Extra: Get an external keyboard

 If all these don’t help and getting an actual physical keyboard is possible, then you can easily do so.
-Just purchase a bluetooth keyboard for iPhone or iPad, pair it with your device and start typing like a pro.
+Just purchase a bluetooth keyboard for iPhone or iPad (affiliate link), pair it with your device and start typing like a pro.
 But I am sure that all the other methods above will help you speed up your typing by a ton anyway!

 Hopefully you found my guide useful.
 If you did and you think your friends could use some tips and tricks to speed up their own typing on their device, don’t hesitate to share this article with the world!